Sport Psychology Tactics - Sports Injuries, The Yips, Mental Blocks & Brainspotting

 Ben Foodman | Sport psychology and Certified Mental Performance Consultant in Charlotte North Carolina

-What Are The Yips & How Does Sports Medicine Help
+Introduction: What Are The Yips & How Does Sports Psychology Help

 When athletes experience sport-related injuries, they are often shuttled through an entire industry that is exclusively focused on providing physical rehabilitation services.
 Athletes usually expect that they will speak with a doctor, a physical therapist, and maybe chiropractor or a strength coach.
 The entire industry is completely dedicated towards addressing the location of the physical injury.
 In the book Bodymind by Ken Dychtwald, the author concisely illustrates this issue by discussing the barriers that continue to keep us from effectively treating sports injuries: Here in the West, we have chosen to make a duality of the bodymind, separating it into two parts: the psyche, which is considered to live somewhere in the skull between the eyes; and the body, which lives and moves beneath it.
 This mind/body dualism is reflected in all of our institutions and cultural processes.
 By intellectually dividing ourselves into parts, we encourage intensive specialization and differentiation in all our activities, thereby further encouraging mind/body separatism rather than holism.
 Because of this split, it is not surprising to find that our minds and bodies often compete and argue, for they lack integration.